datastax/fallout/tools/artifact-checkers/histo-freq/README.md

 Please follow the instructions below to set up the required environment and run the tool via `poetry`, and/or run the tests via `pytest` (with or without showing the test coverage).

+Please do not edit the `poetry.lock` file; should you wish to add any dependencies in the project's file, please edit the `pyproject.toml` file.

 <br />

 First, install `poetry`: